 Based on the expeditionary nature of our trips, there may be ongoing enhancements to this itinerary.

 Depart USA / Koror, PalauFebruary 29 — March 1

 Board your independent flight to Palau.
 Arrive in Koror on March 1 in the late evening and transfer to the Palau Royal Resort for overnight.

-Today explore Palau’s geologically fascinating Rock Islands, a UNESCO World Heritage Site.
-Board a local boat for a cruise among the limestone islands and islets and enjoy world-class snorkeling among vibrant coral reefs.
-Then take a leisurely hike to world-famous Jellyfish Lake for an extraordinary snorkeling experience.
-After centuries of biological isolation and subsequent evolution, the melon-sized jellyfish that live here have lost their ability to sting.
+After breakfast, explore Palau’s geologically fascinating Rock Islands, a UNESCO World Heritage Site.
+Board a local boat for a cruise among the limestone islands and islets and enjoy snorkeling among vibrant coral reefs.
+Permission pending, take a leisurely hike to world-famous Jellyfish Lake for an extraordinary snorkeling experience.
+Or, you may choose to join a tour highlighting Palau’s WWII history.
+Divers board a local boat to explore one of the many world-class dive sites.
 Return to our hotel for dinner and overnight.

 Palau / Embark Caledonian SkyMarch 3

 Palau’s surrounding reefs are home to more than 1,500 species of fish and 700 species of coral, while in the sandy shallows, thousands of giant clams can be found.
-Spend the morning exploring this incredibly rich marine environment at one of Palau’s many world-class snorkel sites.
-Enjoy lunch at a local restaurant before embarking the Caledonian Sky.
+Spend the morning exploring this incredibly rich marine environment, or join a cultural tour that includes a hike to a historic lighthouse.
+Enjoy a barbecue lunch before embarking the Caledonian Sky.

 Pamilacan Island, PhilippinesMarch 6

 Arrive in the Philippines this morning.
 Spend the rest of the day snorkeling or diving off tiny Pamilacan Island, with the possibility of going ashore to visit with locals.